somecho/cfc/README.md

 ### Easy API

 It's somewhere in between Processing and OpenFrameworks in terms of ease of use.
+Go to [getting started](https://github.com/somecho/soya/wiki/Getting-Started) for more details.

 ```c
 #include <soya/soyalib.h>